International Classification of Health Interventions

 The International Classification of Health Interventions (ICHI) is a system of classifying procedure codes being developed by the World Health Organization (WHO).
-It is currently available as a beta 3 release.
+It is available as a beta 3 release.
 The components for clinical documentation are stable.
 The component on public health interventions is in the process of being finalized.

-Updates on development and status of the classification are listed on WHO home page.
+Updates on development and status of the classification are listed on the WHO home page.

 History

 The WHO began development of ICHI in 2012 as a replacement for International Classification of Procedures in Medicine (ICPM), which was a system of classifying procedure codes published from 1978.
 ICPM, however, never received the same international acceptance as ICD-9.
 Due to difficulties in the consultation processes, development of the ICPM effectively stopped in 1989.
 As a result, nations would go on to develop their own individual classifications for procedures and interventions incompatible with the ICPM approach.
-Germany's OPS-301 is based on the Dutch extension of ICPM; the ICPM-DE.
+Germany's OPS-301 is based on the Dutch extension of ICPM, the ICPM-DE.

 The ICHI's framework is designed to allow international comparison of data from the known national interventions classifications, and as a system for clinical documentation of individual interventions.

 Identifiers

 ICHI is using letters to identify a procedure.
 For example, code EAA.AD.AA is for Biopsy of Pituitary gland.
-A decimal number following a 3rd decimal point will serve to identify indivual interventions and methods within one category.
+A decimal number following a 3rd decimal point will serve to identify individual interventions and methods within one category.